Pomax/msfs-simconnect-api-wrapper/README.md

 }
 ```

+### Secondary exports

+The API also offers the following exports:

+- `loadAirportDB()` is a function that will load the airport database and return it as array of airports.
+- `SystemEvents` The symevent object that the API uses for registering and removing event listeners using `on` and `off`.
+- `MSFS_NOT_CONNECTED` A constant that the API uses for its "not connected" error.
+You should never need this.

 ### Properties

 The API has a single property `.connected` which is either `undefined` or `true` and can be used to determine whether the API has a connection to MSFS outside of code that relies on the `onConnect` callback.